Opposing Viewpoints in Context

 When you click on an article or other document, the full text will be displayed.
 You will have an option to listen to the article, rather than read it.
 To the right of the article, there are various useful Tools.

 - There are tools that allow you to email, download, print, or save the article.
-When you save an article, it goes into a temporary folder; click on More to access this folder and see your saved articles.

-Also, see Opposing Viewpoints Library Tutorial
+Also, see Opposing Viewpoints in Context Database Tutorial